alfredbaudisch/alfredbaudisch.com/content/posts/2021-03-29-custom-preferences-libraries-and-plugins-folders-in-cinema-4d.md

 ## Browser, Plugins and Scripts Paths

-In Windows, right-click “This PC” (or “My PC”), go to _Properties_ and choose _Advanced system settings_, then click _Environment Variables_.
+In Windows, right-click "This PC" (or "My PC"), go to _Properties_ and choose _Advanced system settings_, then click _Environment Variables_.

 [![](/media/wp-content/2021/03/image-15.png)](/media/wp-content/2021/03/image-15.png)

-In “System variables”, click “New…” and in “Variable name” put one of the 3 values below.
-For the “Variable value” click “Browse Directory…” and go to the directory related to the variable name.
+In "System variables", click "New…" and in "Variable name" put one of the 3 values below.
+For the "Variable value" click "Browse Directory…" and go to the directory related to the variable name.
 Repeat this step three types, one for each of variable names below.

 [![](/media/wp-content/2021/03/image-16.png)](/media/wp-content/2021/03/image-16.png)